 2011 - India at 100, Juried Exhibition: Designed the exhibition space and studio for India’s largest design competition in the private sector in collaboration with Abaxial Architects.
 13 eminent architects & urban planners were invited to select the best design proposal for the World Trade Centre, Greater Noida.

-2015-2016 - Co-Director for the Diego Rivera Gallery, San Francisco CA: Organised, managed, and curated over 30 exhibitions in SFAI's student exhibition space.
+2015-2016 - Co-Director for the Diego Rivera Gallery, San Francisco CA: Organized, managed, and curated over 30 exhibitions in SFAI's student exhibition space.

 2015 - Visiting Faculty, National Institute of Design, Ahmedabad, India